Wididit/Wididit-doc/server/clientapi.rst

         If you supply this parameter twice (or more), it will act as a `OR` clause (because a single entry cannot have multiple authors).

+in_reply_to

+        Must be in the format `<userid>/<entryid>`.

+        All entries must be a reply to the specified entry.

+        You cannot supply this parameter twice.

 Get an entry
 ------------